Chalsean/XFaction/README.md

 ### Debugging addons

-Three addons will be critical to collecting meaningful information to troubleshoot issues.
+Three addons will be critical for collecting meaningful information to troubleshoot issues.

 >BugSack/BugGrabber